Best Caffeine Free Tea for Morning Energy: Top 15 Teas To Try

 Are you feeling lonely in the world of caffeine addicts?
 Caffeine is a reason why many are reluctant to drink real tea regularly, and often desperate when they want to find an energizing alternative for coffee or tea.
-Regardless if you are intolerant to caffeine, want to reduce a daily intake, pregnant or breastfeeding, there are teas that might give you an energy boost your need.
+Regardless if you are intolerant to caffeine, want to reduce a daily intake, pregnant or breastfeeding, there are caffeine free teas that may give you an energy boost you need.

 What is caffeine?

 Caffeine is one of the most widely used stimulants in the world.
 It’s considered a drug because it’s a psychostimulant that enhances alertness.
 Caffeine is found in more than 60 plants.
 Some theories suggest that caffeine in plants has a protective role and serves as a natural repellent.
 Coffee, tea, yerba mate and guarana and most commonly used herbal stimulants.
 Not only are some of them used for making drinks, but they can be bought as a supplement in form of pills, powder and drops.
 Caffeine is an ingredient in some medicine as well.
 However, we don’t really need caffeine to make it through the day.
 In fact, too much caffeine will very likely lead to drowsiness and lower general levels of energy.

 How to increase energy levels without caffeine?

 Caffeine is only a short-term solution to increasing energy, especially in coffee.
 If you do need caffeine in the morning, a much better option is green tea.
 The combination of L-theanine and caffeine in green tea will give you sustained energy, without the extreme sudden peak like with coffee.
 That’s why you might not immediately notice the energy boost from green tea (unless you drink 2+ cups at once), but will feel more energized throughout the day.